 The use of one does not preclude the use of another; they often can complement each other.
+Assessing your site and limitations will help tailor the treatment prescription: slope, aspect, what species do you predict, time after fire, etc.

 Again, Reforestation Practices for Conifers in California is the go-to guide on all things related to conifer reforestation.
 However, controlling competing vegetation can be critical in reforesting conifers and thus is highlighted here.
 Below is an excerpt from the Vegetation Management Chapter.